chrisoldnall/MR_Preparation/UsersGuide.md

 - Interlude (i)

   Before proceeding there is some manual work which is required to move only the .clumped files in to their own folder.
+We additionally need to create a folder set up based on how many SNPs we have per exposure as to save the genotyping information next.

 - 3a - ChromMerger.sh
 - 3b - SNPIDReader.py